All the Facts About Glaucoma in Cats

 Long-term treatments might be necessary, and prognosis will ultimately depend upon the underlying cause of the glaucoma and the effectiveness of the treatments that are provided by your vet.

-If you notice that your cat’s behavior has changed, her eyes look different, or her vision seems impaired, it’s strongly recommended that you seek help from your vet.
-With proper treatment, you can help your cat feel better if she is diagnosed with glaucoma.
+Again, if you notice that your cat’s behavior has changed, her eyes look different, or her vision seems impaired, it’s strongly recommended that you seek help from your vet to figure out what’s wrong.
+Then, with proper treatment, you could help your cat feel better if she is diagnosed with glaucoma.